May 8, 2017

-Ministers of Jesus Christ have a high calling which encompasses their personal lives as well as their public ministry.
+Ministers of Jesus Christ have a high calling that encompasses their personal lives as well as their public ministry.
 In this message, Alistair Begg reminds pastors of important points from Paul’s first letter to Timothy.
-Before gospel ministers can remind others of the truths of the faith, those same truths must first nourish their own souls.
-Then, actively putting these truths into practice, they are to train themselves in godliness as they labor with God’s help to proclaim the good news of salvation.
+Before Gospel ministers can remind others of the truths of the faith, those same truths must first nourish their own souls.
+Then, actively putting these truths into practice, they are to train themselves in godliness as they labor, with God’s help, to proclaim the good news of salvation.

 Do you not know?
 Do you not hear?

 Has it not been told you from the beginning?

 Have you not understood from the foundations of the earth?

 It is he who sits above the circle of the earth,